payamss/leak-cheker/README.md

-# Security Risk Checker
+# Security Suite

 ## Overview

-Security Risk Checker is a comprehensive web application designed to identify various security vulnerabilities and information leaks directly in your browser.
+Security Suite is a comprehensive web application designed to identify various security vulnerabilities and information leaks directly in your browser.
 Built with modern web technologies like Next.js, TypeScript, and Tailwind CSS, the application ensures a clean, responsive, and user-friendly interface.

 ## Features